 Q: How much does a driveway installation cost?

-A: That’s a difficult question to answer since every company is different, but I’d say driveways are usually between $3,500-$5,000.
+A: Driveways are usually between $3,500-$5,000.
+But that’s a difficult question to answer since every company is different.

 Q: How long does a driveway installation take?

-A: Depending on how sloped your driveway is, how large or small it is, and how difficult the working conditions are, driveways usually take between 1-3 days to install.
+A: Driveways usually take between 1-3 days to install.
+It depends on how sloped your driveway is, how large or small it is, and how difficult the working conditions are.

 Q: How long before a new driveway can be used?

-A: Concrete takes a while to fully cure, but you can start walking on it within 2-3 days after the installation.
+A: You can start walking on the concrete within 2-3 days after the installation.
 You should wait about a week before any vehicles or heavy objects are set on the concrete.

 Q: How much does a driveway removal cost?